.yaml)Create the configuration file at ~/.config/twidgets/widgets/custom.yaml

 Naming schemes are described here.

-You can create an infinite amount of widgets, the file namescustom.yamlandcustom_widget.pyare just examples.
+You can create an infinite number of widgets, the file namescustom.yamlandcustom_widget.pyare just examples.

-Configure name, title, enabled, interval, height, width, y and x.
+Configure name, emoji_title, title enabled, interval, height, width, y, x and z.

 For simple widgets, set interval = 0 (see Configuration Guide)